gabrielsoule/WAM-L2/README.md

 This is a Python implementation of a Warren Abstract Machine without backtracking.
 It does not include a compiler.

 It's pretty simple.
 I made it to supplement my WAM research project I did over the winter, during my first year of CS @ UCSB College of Creative Studies.
 With that in mind, I've also included the final presentation pdf in the repo.
-It's way cooler than the actual code and I think you chould check it out instead.
+It's way cooler than the actual code and I think you chould check it out.

 Anyway.